atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 • it / :
 ji “more Indeperidant htuation, you might i
-I “have. escaped a connexion with Siich ' “a wretch as I am.”
+I “have. escaped a connexion with Siich ' “a wretch as I am."
 I ■ ...........................
 - * • * ♦ ^. * *
 * «